nico/hack/notes/thread_local_mac.md

 That's then dereferenced by the last of the three lines above (`movl (%rax), %r14d`).

-This design makes taking the address of a thread-local variable trivial (just don't dereference the returned pointer).
+This design makes taking the address of a thread-local variable trivial: just don't dereference the returned pointer.

 What if you have something like `thread_local int a = getpid();`?
 When is `getpid()` called?